Antonio Buono: “I finally realised my childhood dream”

 Buono counts extensive work experience in his culinary training, having honed his skills in professional kitchens in Italy and Spain as well as a period in Los Gatos, California, working alongside David Kinch at Manresa, also home to last year’s winner Mitch Lienhard.

-Today, chef Buono can be found at three Michelin star Mirazur in Menton in the south of France, working alongside chef Mauro Colagreco.
+Today, chef Buono can be found at two-Michelin-star Mirazur in Menton in the south of France, working alongside chef Mauro Colagreco.

 We caught up with him to find out more about him as a chef, his motivations, his ambitions as well as his final preparation for the Grand Finale, where he will face off against the 20 other global finalists: